Eugenia Charles: Prime minister

 Charles became prime minister when the DFP swept the 1980 general election, the party's first electoral victory.
-She took over from Oliver Seraphin, who had taken over only the year before, when mass protests had forced the country's first prime minister, Patrick John, to step down from office.
+She took over from Oliver Seraphin.
 Her first term was focused on rebuilding infrastructure and disaster management as Hurricane David had hit Dominica on 29 August 1979.
-She additionally served as Dominica's Foreign Minister from 1980 to 1990, Minister of Finance from 1980 to 1995, and as chairperson of the Organisation of Eastern Caribbean States (OECS).
+She additionally served as Dominica's Foreign Minister from 1980 to 1990, Minister of Finance from 1980 to 1995, and as chairperson of the Organisation of Eastern Caribbean States (OECS) in 1983.

 In 1981, she faced two attempted coups d'état.
-That year Frederick Newton, commander of the Military of Dominica, organised an attack on the police headquarters in Roseau, resulting in the death of a police officer.
+In April 1981, a group of Canadian and American mercenaries, mostly affiliated with white supremacist and Ku Klux Klan groups, planned a coup, codenamed Operation Red Dog, to restore former Prime Minister Patrick John to power.
+The attempt was thwarted by American federal agents in New Orleans, Louisiana.
+That same year in November Frederick Newton, commander of the Military of Dominica, organized an attack on the police headquarters in Roseau, during which a police officer was killed.
 Newton and five other soldiers were found guilty in the attack and sentenced to death in 1983.
 The sentences of the five accomplices were later commuted to life in prison, but Newton was executed in 1986.

-In 1981, a group of Canadian and American mercenaries, mostly affiliated with white supremacist and Ku Klux Klan groups, planned a coup to restore former Prime Minister Patrick John to power.
-The attempt, which the conspirators codenamed Operation Red Dog, was thwarted by American federal agents in New Orleans, Louisiana.
-It was soon facetiously dubbed the "Bayou of Pigs", referring to the failed Bay of Pigs Invasion years before in Cuba.